MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Export-PSSession.md

 The acceptable values for this parameter are as follows:

-- Alias.
-All PowerShell aliases in the current session.
+- `Alias`: All PowerShell aliases in the current session.
-- All.
-All command types.
+- `All`: All command types.
 It is the equivalent of `Get-Command -Name *`.
-- Application.
-All files other than PowerShell files in paths listed in the Path environment variable (`$env:path`), including .txt, .exe, and .dll files.
+- `Application`: All files other than PowerShell files in paths listed in the Path environment variable (`$env:path`), including .txt, .exe, and .dll files.
-- Cmdlet.
-The cmdlets in the current session.
+- `Cmdlet`: The cmdlets in the current session.
 Cmdlet is the default.
-- Configuration.
-A PowerShell configuration.
+- `Configuration`: A PowerShell configuration.
 For more information, see [about_Session_Configurations](../Microsoft.PowerShell.Core/About/about_Session_Configurations.md).
-- ExternalScript.
-All .ps1 files in the paths listed in the Path environment variable (`$env:path`).
+- `ExternalScript`: All .ps1 files in the paths listed in the Path environment variable (`$env:path`).
-- Filter and Function.
-All PowerShell functions.
+- `Filter` and `Function`: All PowerShell functions.
-- Script.
-Script blocks in the current session.
+- `Script` Script blocks in the current session.
-- Workflow.
-A PowerShell workflow.
+- `Workflow` A PowerShell workflow.
 For more information, see [about_Workflows](../PSWorkflow/About/about_Workflows.md).

+These values are defined as a flag-based enumeration.
+You can combine multiple values together to set multiple flags using this parameter.
+The values can be passed to the **CommandType** parameter as an array of values or as a comma-separated string of those values.
+The cmdlet will combine the values using a binary-OR operation.
+Passing values as an array is the simplest option and also allows you to use tab-completion on the values.

 ```yaml
 Type: System.Management.Automation.CommandTypes